hbctraining/main/Where to Start/main_draft.md

 <img src="img/cluster.png" width="500">
 </p>

 The above image reflects the many computers that make up a <b>"cluster"</b> of computers.
 Each individual computer in the cluster is usually a lot more powerful than any laptop or desktop computer we are used to working with, and is referred to as a <b>"node"</b> (instead of computer).
-Each node has a designated role, either for logging in or for performing computational analysis/work. <b>A given cluster will usually have a few login nodes and several compute nodes.</b> Each individual node in an HPC environment is a lot <b>more powerful<b> than any laptop or desktop computer we are used to working with.
+Each node has a designated role, either for logging in or for performing computational analysis/work. <b>A given cluster will usually have a few login nodes and several compute nodes.</b> Each individual node in an HPC environment is a lot <b>more powerful</b> than any laptop or desktop computer we are used to working with.
 What we mean by <i>powerful</i> here is that each of these nodes have:

   * a lot more memory (temporary storage)
   * many more, faster CPUs